Python SDK

 💡 Handoff Best Practices

-• • Use the same session_id for context continuity
+• • Use the same session_id in metadata for context continuity

 • • Store handoff metadata for tracking and analytics

-• • Include issue summary and priority in handoff context
+• • Include issue summary and priority in metadata

 • • Search previous memories before responding